Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 Best Tips For Making Chunky Cluster Granola

 • Mix well to coat.
-When mixing the dry and wet ingredients, be sure to mix well coating each piece for maximum flavor and clumpiness.
+When mixing the dry and wet ingredients, be sure to coat each piece well for maximum flavor and clumpiness.

 • Clump the granola with your hands.
-Make your own clumps once you’ve added the granola to your baking sheet, use your hands to create small clumps before baking.
+Once you’ve added the granola to your baking sheet, use your hands to create small clumps before baking.

 • Do not stir granola when it’s just fresh from the oven.
 Freshly baked granola will naturally harden and clump together as it cools so give it time to clump together before stirring.